petersbingham/reskit/README.md

 ## Running reskit

 If you are using virtualenv you will have to setup your environment before invoking the interpreter by running the activate script as detailed above.
-If you are in the reskit folder on Windows you can type the follwoing commands:
+If you are in the reskit folder on Windows you can type the following commands:

-    env/Scripts/activate.bat  # source env/Lib/activate on Linux
+    env/Scripts/activate.bat  # source env/bin/activate on Linux
     python  # will start the interpreter
     import reskit